This is your ultimate guide to process documentation.

 By now, you’ve gathered the possible components of the ideal process.

 First, start by grouping sequential items together.
-You can do this visually, in a mindmap, or by simply listing them.
+You can do this visually by creating a knowledge map or by simply listing each item in a document.
 As an example:

 - Grind the coffee beans